cellog/ion-router/README.md

 import React from 'react'
 import { render } from 'react-dom'
 import { Provider, connect } from 'react-redux' // new - import connect
-import { createStore, applyMiddleware } from 'redux' import router, { routerMiddleware } from 'ion-router' // our router - new line
+import createRouterStore from 'ion-router' // our router - new line

 import todoApp from './reducers' import App from './components/App'

-// add the router middleware
-let store = createStore(todoApp, undefined, applyMiddleware(routerMiddleware))

-// set up our router
+// set up the router and create the store const store = createRouterStore(connect)(todoApp)
-router(connect)

 render(
   <Provider store={store}>